-On this page, we cover private schools in British Columbia (BC) that offer gifted schools, programs, and support.
+On this page, we cover private and independent schools in British Columbia (BC) that offer gifted schools, programs, and support.
 This includes schools in Vancouver, Victoria, Surrey, Burnaby, and Richmond.
 Find the right school for your gifted child (there is also gifted testing in BC).

 For a more complete guide to gifted education, including a discussion of young gifted children and gifted tests, start with our introductory guide.

 Listen to the Our Kids gifted programs podcast38:22

 Private schools are not obligated to support gifted children with special programs.
 Many private schools don't — even ones with strong academic reputations.
 The schools listed on this page, however, do.
 We organize the schools into groups: dedicated gifted schools, schools with dedicated gifted classes, and schools offering in-class gifted support.
 Then, in the fourth group, we identify schools that don't offer formal gifted support but have accelerated curricula for all their students.

 These are self-contained gifted schools, where 100% of the students are gifted.
 Teachers and staff can focus on tailoring the environment to gifted students, without compromise.

 Madrona School Society (est. 1993)

 Madrona School Society is a gifted school in Vancouver.
 It offers programs for kindergarten to grade nine with an average class size of six to 14 students.
 [View profile]